A minimal Application - Counter

 }

-3. Implementing the Sandbox for Counter
+3. Implementing the Counter

 struct Counter {